jhhalverson/ProjectHugo/README.md

 typesetting software.
 This is excellent for writing papers, but at earlier stages of projects it can feel like overkill.

-*ProjectHugo* is lightweight alternative that provides some of the same functionality as LaTeX, but is intended for use at earlier, organizational stages of projects.
-It usese the static site generator Hugo to convert Markdown files to nicely formatted HTML and CSS, including LaTeX support via MathJax.
+*ProjectHugo* is a lightweight alternative that provides some of the same functionality as LaTeX, but is intended for use at earlier, organizational stages of projects.
+It uses the static site generator [Hugo](http://gohugo.io) to convert Markdown files to nicely formatted HTML and CSS, including LaTeX support via MathJax.

 ## Getting Started